dipansu04/-Recipe-Recommendations/README.md

 # Recipe-Recommendations
-This analysis utilizes PySpark to examine recipe data and user interactions, aiming to develop a recommendation system by understanding the factors that contribute to successful recipes.
+Leveraging PySpark, this analysis delves into recipe recommendations by processing and analyzing large datasets efficiently.
+It employs PySpark's capabilities to handle data transformations, aggregations, and feature engineering, enabling the identification of key factors that contribute to successful recipes and ultimately powering a recommendation system.